FluxML/Flux.jl/docs/src/performance_tips.md

 ## Make sure your custom activation functions preserve the type of their inputs
-Not only should your activation functions be [type-stable](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions-1), they should also preserve the type of there inputs.
+Not only should your activation functions be [type-stable](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions-1), they should also preserve the type of their inputs.
 For example:

 ```